 I wrote this answer in response to a question on Quora, and thought of sharing it with a wider audience here.
 When one starts earning, the most critical question he/she faces is how to manage the personal finance smartly.
 I faced similar question 5 years ago when I started working.
 I took some wise decisions, […]

-It is said that if you are looking for high returns from your investments, then you should consider stock market.
-But investing in stock market comes with some risks- between 2008 and 2011 the Sensex fluctuated between 7700 points to 21,200 points!
-So, it is advisable to have a complete understanding of the stock market, before making an investment.
+It is said that if you are looking for high returns from your investments, then you should consider the stock market.
+But investing in the stock market comes with some risks- between 2008 and 2011 the Sensex fluctuated between 7700 points to 21,200 points!
+So, it is advisable to have a complete understanding of the stock market before making an investment.